LinkedIn Events: Launch it in 4 Steps

 - #5 The call-to-action.

-It’s not too short, not too long and there’s the live link, perfecto. 👍
+It’s not too short, not too long and there’s a link to the live.
+Perfecto. 👍

 Promoting your event on LinkedIn is trying to fill it up, to get as many qualified registrants as possible.
-You can pay to promote on the network or you can use several simple and free techniques. 😜
+You can pay to promote yourself or you services or event on LinkedIn, or you can use several simple and free techniques. 😜